datahiv3/.github/profile/docs/Tokenomics.md

 ![Comparing Enterprises and Individuals](/profile/images/Comparingenterprisesindividuals.png)

-The **DataHive Token (DH)** powers a dynamic ecosystem where enterprises and individuals can participate in secure, compliant data exchange while ensuring privacy and ownership rights.
+The **DataHive Token (DH)** powers a dynamic ecosystem where enterprises, individuals, and AI agents can participate in secure, compliant data exchange while ensuring privacy and ownership rights.

 ## Token Flow by Participant Type